iagmla/kmtests/README.md

 kmtests filename > output.file

-# Uniformly Random A-Z Data
+# Uniformly Random Binary Data

 Uniformly random binary data should appear similar to the following output.
 The ChaCha20 stream cipher was used as a model ideal cipher.
 Below is data from 1MB of 0's being encrypted by a single key.